-Coach Pries enters his first season as the Cardinals Head Football Coach and Athletic Director.
+Coach Pries enters his second season as the Cardinals Head Football Coach and Athletic Director.
 Before accepting the position at Concordia Ann Arbor Coach Pries had been the head football coach of his alma mater, Concordia University Chicago (CUC) since 2006.
 He returned to CUC after the Cougars went winless in 2004 and 2005.
 Since taking over the program Pries led the Cougars to a 42-29 record, including three 8-2 seasons and a 10-1 record this past season.
 The Cougars won two Northern Athletics Conference (NAC) championships and made an NCAA III playoff appearance in 2012 under Pries guidance.
 For his efforts at Concordia Chicago Pries was named NAC Coach of the Year this past season and was named NAC Co-Coach of the Year in 2009 and 2011.

 Prior to heading back to his alma mater Pries coached a combined 13 years at St. John Lutheran High School in Ocala, Florida and Milwaukee Lutheran High School in Wisconsin.
 He was given the task of rebuilding both of the school's programs.
 Among his former players is Nick Roach, the Chicago Bears strongside linebacker in their 4-3 defense.